Ether1Project/public-rpc-setup/README.md

 #### Exit nano - save your changes!

+#### These are the available systemctl commands - you will want to do the first three commands to get the service up and confirm operation

-systemctl enable geth-etho-rpc && systemctl start geth-etho-rpc
+    sudo systemctl enable geth-etho-rpc   <-- enables geth-etho-rpc.service sudo systemctl start geth-etho-rpc    <-- starts geth-etho-rpc.service sudo systemctl status geth-etho-rpc   <-- shows status of geth-etho-rpc.service sudo systemctl stop geth-etho-rpc     <-- stops geth-etho-rpc.service

+    journalctl -f -u geth-etho-rpc        <-- this is similar to systemctl status but gives much more information.  also very useful

+#### Setup for nginx

 nano /etc/nginx/sites-enabled/default

-#### Use CRTL+K to clear out the files contents & replace with the below - Replace RPC_URL_HERE with your rpc url for example: rpc.ether1.org
+#### Use CRTL+K to clear out the files contents & replace with the below - Replace RPC_URL_HERE with your rpc url for example: rpc.etho-protocol.ca

 server {
 server_name RPC_URL_HERE;